-Louisiana's Strategic Highway Safety Plan (SHSP) is a plan to reduce traffic fatalities and injuries on Louisiana's roadways through widespread collaboration and an integrated 4E approach: engineering, education, enforcement and emergency services.
+Louisiana's Strategic Highway Safety Plan (SHSP), which was most recently updated in July 2022, is a plan to reduce traffic fatalities and injuries on Louisiana's roadways through widespread collaboration and an integrated 4E approach: engineering, education, enforcement and emergency services.
 The vision of the SHSP is Destination Zero Deaths and the goal is to reduce the number of fatalities by half by the year 2030.

 The development, implementation, and updating of the SHSP was first required under SAFETEA-LU, which established the Highway Safety Improvement Program (HSIP) as a core federal program.
 Moving Ahead for Progress in the 21st Century (MAP-21) continued the HSIP as a core Federal-aid program and the requirement for states to develop, implement, evaluate and update an SHSP that identifies and analyzes highway safety problems and opportunities on all public roads.
 MAP-21 also introduced a performance management framework that was continued with the Fixing America's Surface Transportation (FAST) Act.
 The FAST Act also continued the HSIP and SHSP requirement.
 Final regulation requires States to set annual targets for the HSIP and they must be coordinated with the Highway Safety Plan (HSP).
 FAST Act requires that the SHSP is developed after consultation with a broad range of safety stakeholders, which includes regional transportation planning organizations and metropolitan planning organizations (MPOs), if applicable; State and local traffic enforcement officials; county/parish transportation officials; other major Federal, State, tribal, and local safety stakeholders, and; other stakeholders as outlined in 23 U.S.C.
 148(a)(12).
 Depending on the SHSP safety priority areas and strategies, additional partners such as representatives from the public health, education, and medical professions may be involved.
 MPOs are required to set annual targets but can choose to adopt the state targets or develop their own.
+As the FAST Act continued the framework of MAP-21, the BIL continued the national goals set forth in the FAST Act.
+These goals include: Safety, Infrastructure Condition, Congestion Reduction, System Reliability, Freight Movement and Economic Vitality, Environmental Sustainability, and Reduced Project Deliver Delays.